arnau/seachess/corpus/notes/cookie_monsters.md

 ### The Local Storage database

-Not strictly cookies but definitely part of website littering.
+Not strictly cookies but definitely part of cookie littering.
 These are slightly more involved because storage is segregated per domain.
 The filesystem structure looks like:

 ```
 storage/default